BitcoinDesign/Meta/Projects.md

 ### 1. Idea

-- Formulate your idea and discuss it on Slack (#project-ideas) to get feedback
+- Formulate your idea and discuss it on Discord (#project-ideas) to get feedback
 - References, prototypes, sketches and other materials that help explain the idea are great for communicating clearly
 - An idea does not have to be so specific that the outcome is clear